 PayPal Working Capital loans provide an alternative way for online businesses to raise cash but, as they work in a similar sphere to peer-to-peer business loans from Bitbond, it is useful to compare the two.

-With peer-to-peer loans, instead of borrowing from a giant corporation such as PayPal, you are borrowing from individual lenders who are happy to invest in providing you with a loan in return for higher yields than they would receive from investing in a savings account.
+With peer-to-peer loans, instead of borrowing from a giant corporation such as PayPal, you are borrowing from individual lenders who are happy to invest in return for higher yields than they would receive from investing in a savings account.

 Essentially it depends on which kind of structure you prefer working with; some prefer one and some prefer the other.

 The amount you can borrow from PayPal is capped at 15% of your annual PayPal sales, in other words if you wish to borrow £6,000 you need annual PayPal sales of £40,000.

 With a Bitbond loan there is no similar restriction.
 While your Bitbond credit rating will take account of your online financial history, including your PayPal account, it doesn’t directly cap the amount you can borrow.

 BITBOND ✓ PAYPAL ✗

 Control of account

 PayPal takes repayments directly from your PayPal sales.